 Respondents were asked an open ended question (i.e. they were not given a list to choose from but instead were asked to provide feedback which was recorded verbatim) regarding what they perceived as the key health concern in their community.
 The question was designed to try to capture any emerging issues that might have been missed if respondents could only select from a list.
-While a little less than a quarter of respondents did not answer, one-fifth of the respondents indicated healthcare access, cost and quality as a top health concern (Figure 8).
-Obesity/weight issues, drug and alcohol addiction, and cancer were also prevailing answers.
+While about a quarter of respondents did not answer, more than one of every five mentioned healthcare cost, quality, or access as the top health concern (Figure 8).
+Obesity and weight issues, drug and alcohol problems, and cancer were also prevailing answers.
 Note, these results are not weighted, but are tabulated from each answer that was recorded.

-Figure 8: Top Health Concerns of Community Phone Survey Respondents:
+Figure 8: Top Health Concerns of Community Phone Survey Respondents: LaGrange County

 After being given the opportunity to identify the top health concern in their community without specific prompting, participants were then asked a series of questions regarding their perspective on whether certain health problems are currently A Big Problem, Somewhat of a Problem, or Not a Problem in their community.
-After weighting, a clear majority of residents believe obesity is A Big Problem, in keeping with findings of the previous CHNA.
-Nearly two-thirds of residents also described drug addiction as A Big Problem, qualifying it as a significant emerging concern (Figure 9).
+After weighting, a clear majority of residents believe drug addiction is A Big Problem, in keeping with findings of the previous CHNA.
+A little under two-thirds of residents also described obesity as A Big Problem, qualifying it as a significant concern (Figure 9).

-Figure 9: Perception of Certain Public Health Problems
+Figure 9: Perceptions of Certain Public Health Problems: LaGrange County